Wayne Hubbard – Chief Executive Officer

 Gemma is a Chartered Waste Manager with over 15 years in the industry working in and with local authority waste teams and the private sector.
 Previously she worked as the Recycling Manager at the London Borough of Richmond, as Senior Recycling Officer at London Borough of Camden and for Veolia Environmental Services in business development and contract management.

-Ali Moore – Communications & Behaviour Change Manager
+Ali Moore – Head of Communications

 Ali works in the Resource London programme, managing the communications and behaviour change aspects of the team’s work.
 This includes providing support and consultancy to boroughs as well as leading on the Recycle for London programme and the London-specific campaigns for Love Food Hate Waste and Love Your Clothes.
 With over 23 years’ experience of brand development, marketing and communications across the corporate, commercial and public sectors, she has previously worked for organisations as diverse as Reuters, Lloyds Bank, The Post Office, Transport for London, a range of small locally-based charities and WRAP.